Couch

-A couch, also known as a sofa, settee, or chesterfield, is a cushioned item of furniture for seating multiple people (although it is not uncommon for a single person to use a couch alone).
+A couch, also known as a sofa, settee, chesterfield, or davenport, is a cushioned piece of furniture that can seat multiple people.
 It is commonly found in the form of a bench with upholstered armrests and is often fitted with springs and tailored cushion and pillows.
 Although a couch is used primarily for seating, it may be used for sleeping.
 In homes, couches are normally put in the family room, living room, den, or lounge.
 They are sometimes also found in non-residential settings such as hotels, lobbies of commercial offices, waiting rooms, and bars.
 Couches can also vary in size, color, and design.

 Etymology

 The term couch originally denoted an item of furniture for lying or sleeping on.
 Couch is predominantly used in North America, Australia, South Africa, and Ireland, whereas the terms sofa and settee (U and non-U) are most commonly used in the United Kingdom and India.
 The word couch originated in Middle English from the Old French noun couche, which derived from the verb meaning "to lie down".

-The word sofa comes from the Persian or Turkish language and is derived from the Arabic word suffah ("ledge/bench"), cognates with the Aramaic word sippa ("mat").
+The word sofa comes from the Turkish language and is derived from the Arabic word suffah ("ledge/bench"), cognates with the Aramaic word sippa ("mat").
+Nathan Bailey in his Dictionarium Britannicum (1730) defines sofa as a "a sort of alcove much used in Asia ... furnished with rich carpets and cushions."

 The word settee or setee comes from the Old English word setl, which was used to describe long benches with high backs and arms, but is now generally used to describe small upholstered seating structures.
+Both "sofa" and "settee" terms came into use in the beginning of the 18th century.
+Originally the settee defined a smaller sofa, but by the 20th century the distinction was lost.

 Other terms which can be synonymous with the above definition are divan, davenport, lounge, and canapé.

 In Canadian English, the word chesterfield is used to describe any couch or sofa, particularly among older Canadians.
 According to a 1992 survey conducted in the Golden Horseshoe region of Ontario, the term is quickly vanishing.